mabel-dev/korolev/README.md

 - **Engineer Satisfaction**: Enhance engineer motivation to improve customer outcomes.
 - **Simplicity and Speed**: Develop simple systems for rapid value delivery.
 - **Cost Efficiency**: Maintain low-cost core systems, adding expenses only where they provide value, emphasizing modular design.
+- **Reliable**: Reliable performance and behaviour, handling errors and failures.
+- **Support Automations**: All components are described in code, all functions are exposed as APIs.

 ## Scope and Purpose